 Gratuities

-A few companies handle all the gratuities throughout a tour, making it one less thing travelers need to worry about.
+Tipping is one of the most confusing aspects for travelers, as each country has different guidelines and customs.
+To simplify things for participants, some companies handle all the gratuities throughout a tour, making it one less thing travelers need to worry about.
 These companies will provide tips to hotel staff, restaurant waitstaff, local guides, restroom attendants, bus drivers, and others on behalf of participants.

-When I traveled to Egypt with Trafalgar, I was responsible for gratuities, including tipping the guide at the end of the trip.
+When I traveled to Egypt with Trafalgar, I was responsible for all gratuities, including tipping the guide at the end of the trip.
 Rick Steves’ Europe handles most of the tipping, which makes life a bit easier.
 I just had to tip my taxi and ride-share drivers, waitstaff when I dined without the group, and hotel staff for extra nights not included in the tour.

 Travel Perks